Alamantus/FeatherWiki/README.md

 # Feather Wiki

-A 58.051 kilobyte [quine](https://en.wikipedia.org/wiki/Quine_(computing)) for creating simple, self-contained wikis!
-The idea is that it's like
-[TiddlyWiki](https://tiddlywiki.com) but as small as possible.
+A 58.048 kilobyte [quine](https://en.wikipedia.org/wiki/Quine_(computing)) for creating simple, self-contained wikis.
+The idea is that it's like [TiddlyWiki](https://tiddlywiki.com) but as small as possible.

 Check out the [Documentation](https://feather.wiki) to see it in action and learn how to use it!